Graphics Card Compatibility – Here’s How To Check

 The powerful RTX 2080 Ti will require two 8-pin connector cables

-This means that if you’re looking to get the latest GPU, you will also need a contemporary PSU.
+This means that if you’re looking to get the latest GPU, you will also need a modern PSU.
 A lot of older PSUs (pre-2015) won’t even have a single 8-pin connector, let alone three.
-Power connector adapters can fix this, but they don’t have a great reputation.
+Power connector adapters can fix this, but they don’t have a stellar reputation.

 This is important because a GPU will draw more power under heavy loads, such as playing an intensive AAA title or rendering a high-resolution video.
 As consumption can increase in these situations, it’s important to have the necessary amount of extra headroom for your PSU.